-Positive customer experiences are essential for successful brand-customer relationships, and NPS provides a valuable tool for tracking progress.
+Positive customer experiences are critical for successful brand-customer relationships, and NPS provides a valuable tool for tracking progress.
 The Net Promoter Score is a well-established methodology for measuring customer loyalty through direct feedback.
 Our comprehensive guide delves into the concept of NPS, its calculation, and its numerous benefits to your business.

 What is the Net Promoter Score (NPS)?